 The BEST EVER Baked Beans that have won 4 bbq competitions!
 Prepped in just 15 minutes, they are going to be the hit of your summer barbecue.

-Just like with the immediately popular BBQ Pulled Chicken and Easy Pulled Pork you can serve this summer favorite with KFC Coleslaw (Copycat), Three Bean Salad and Slow Cooker Mac and Cheese for the easiest and most delicious summer cookout meal made indoors!
+Just like with the immediately popular Super Crispy Fried Chicken, BBQ Pulled Chicken and Easy Pulled Pork you can serve this summer favorite Coleslaw, Macaroni Salad and Pasta Salad for the perfect summer cookout!

-That’s right, these baked beans have won 4 competitions.
+That’s right, these southern baked beans have won 4 competitions.
 Not the office pot luck competition, we are talking about fun local bbq competitions.
 If you love going to BBQ competitions and trying all the styles of food, you’ll definitely want to try this award winning recipe.

 How do you make baked beans?
 You’d be surprised at how easy this recipe really is!
 They’re sweet, thick, rich, deeply flavored with molasses, a bit of salt from bacon and a hint of spice from the hot sauce.
 They’re everything and more that you could want from baked beans and I GUARANTEE these are going to be the hit of your barbecue.